SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Related Work

 \subsection{MT via Reinforcement Learning}

-Early MT research employed reinforcement learning (RL) to tackle exposure bias, an issue inherent in supervised fine-tuning \cite{bengio2015scheduled}, as RL optimizes models based on their own predictions rather than relying solely on ground-truth inputs.
-Existing work used RL algorithms such as REINFORCE \cite{ranzato2015sequence}, Actor-Critic \cite{bahdanau2016actor}, and policy gradient methods \cite{yu2017seqgan}, leveraging rule-based metrics (e.g., BLEU, ROUGE) \cite{ranzato2015sequence} or trained reward models \cite{wu2017sequence} for training.
+Reinforcement learning (RL) has long been explored in MT to mitigate exposure bias in supervised training \cite{bengio2015scheduled}.
+Early work applied algorithms such as REINFORCE \cite{ranzato2015sequence}, actor–critic methods \cite{bahdanau2016actor}, and policy gradients \cite{yu2017seqgan}, using either rule-based metrics (e.g., BLEU, ROUGE) or trained reward models \cite{wu2017sequence}.

-In the era of LLM, DeepSeek-R1/R1-Zero showed that simple RL methods, such as GRPO combined with verifiable rewards, could significantly enhance reasoning capabilities \cite{guo2025deepseek}.
-This R1/R1-Zero training paradigm has also been applied to translation tasks recently.
-For instance, \citet{he2025r1} fine-tuned their model with manually-crafted chain-of-thought data and trained using COMET-based rewards and REINFORCE++. \citet{feng2025mt} utilized BLEU, COMETKiwi, and their combination as reward signals, achieving SOTA performance with MT-R1-Zero-Sem. \citet{wang2025deep} developed DeepTrans, applying a large LLM-based judge for evaluating both reasoning steps and translations during RL training, improving literary translation.

-Nevertheless, current RL-based methods for MT still depend heavily on external supervision signals, which often require additional training or are challenging to acquire, especially in a low-resource situation.
+More recently, in the context of LLMs, R1- and R1-Zero-style training has demonstrated that RL algorithms such as GRPO, combined with verifiable rewards, can substantially improve reasoning ability \cite{guo2025deepseek}.
+This paradigm has been extended to MT, either by introducing explicit reasoning patterns or by allowing models to learn latent reasoning processes during RL training.